-Yes, it's safe to get a flu (influenza) shot during pregnancy.
-In fact, the Centers for Disease Control and Prevention recommends a flu shot for anyone who's pregnant during flu season — typically early October through late March.
+Yes, it's safe to get a flu shot during pregnancy.
+In fact, the Centers for Disease Control and Prevention and the American College of Obstetricians and Gynecologists recommend that anyone who is pregnant during flu season get a flu shot, regardless of the trimester.

 A flu shot during pregnancy can help:

-- Prevent potential pregnancy problems due to the flu.
-Flu during pregnancy seems to increase the risk of miscarriage, premature birth and low birth weight.
+- Prevent potential fetal health problems due to the flu.
+Having a fever caused by the flu early in pregnancy might increase the risk of fetal birth defects and other fetal health problems.

-When you get your flu shot, request the flu shot — not the nasal spray vaccine.
-The flu shot is made from an inactivated virus, so it's safe for both mother and baby during any stage of pregnancy.
-The nasal spray vaccine is made from a live virus, which makes it less appropriate during pregnancy or while you're trying to conceive.
+When you get vaccinated, request the flu shot — not the nasal spray vaccine.
+The flu shot is made from a virus that is not active.
+That makes it safe during any stage of pregnancy.
+The nasal spray vaccine isn't recommended for use during pregnancy.

 If you have concerns about the flu shot during pregnancy, talk to a member of your healthcare team.